teejayen/teejayen.github.io/manual-of-me.md

 ## What does working with me look like?

-- **I trust _you_ implicitly.** If there is no reason to distrust you, I don't double-check your work and expect that you are sure of what you have delivered.
-In case my trust gets broken, I will take that into account next time.
+- **I trust _you_ implicitly.** If there is no reason to distrust you, I won't double-check your work and expect that you are sure of what you have delivered.
+If this trust is broken, I might be a bit more cautious.
-- **I like to discuss things, and to be kept informed.** Don't wait until 1-1 to sync quick things or brainstorm for ideas.
+- **I like to discuss things, and to be kept informed.** Don't wait until your 1-1 to sync quick things or brainstorm for ideas.
 I will tell you if we should leave it to next 1-1.
 - **My working hours vary.** Even if I work ~~a bit~~ a lot outside of core hours, I do not expect that you work on weekends or off-hours, unless it is urgent.
 If you feel that you are forced or have to work outside core hours, let's talk and find out the reason.
 This should not be happening.
 If you do want to contribute more and want to work extra and at odd hours then feel free.
 I want to make sure you don't burn out though.
 - **I sometimes sound too forward or rude online, which is not intentional.** I am rarely angry or intentionally rude to someone, and you know it if you've met me.
 Whenever I can steal a minute between meetings or other tasks, I might give feedback on something in Teams or email, but as I'm likely on the run, the message might not have enough emojis or words of empathy and can come off rude and demanding (eg. "Why have there been no updates on this ticket?").
 - **I highly value deadlines.** If I tell you I’ll finish by certain timeframe, trust me, I’ll try my best to live up to that.
-In return, I expect the same from people.
+In return, I expect the same from others.
 If you are running late, that’s okay.
-But, you have to tell me the reasons BEFORE you’re late.
+But, please tell me BEFORE you’re late.
 The earlier, the better.
 - **I can quickly become over-committed.** I am often overly generous with my time and say yes too often to things.
 If you see this happening, please flag it with me.
 - **I enjoy building a strong connection with the people in my team**.
 I know some people do not want to mix up their personal and work life and, but for me, working at PKCG is a very big (and important) part of my life.